Dadnapped

-Dadnapped is a Disney Channel Original Movie which premiered February 16, 2009.
+Dadnapped is a 2009 American crime comedy film released as a Disney Channel Original Movie.
+It premiered February 16, 2009.
 Starring actors from Disney Channel Original Series, the movie had 4.6 million viewers for its premiere.
 Although the story centers on a hostage situation, the kidnappers are inept and the film "practically oozes kid-pleasing content".

 Plot

 Melissa Morris desperately tries to gain more attention from her always preoccupied father, Neal, a best-selling author.
 Melissa lives in the shadow of Tripp Zoome, the adventurous and clever hero from her father's popular spy novels.
-Before a long overdue father-daughter vacation, her father gets kidnapped by obsessive fans: Wheeze with his friend, Sheldon and his brother, Andre.
+Before a long overdue father-daughter vacation, her father gets kidnapped by obsessive fans: Wheeze with his friend, Sheldon and his younger brother, Andre.

 However, the tables turn when she has to team up with them to find and rescue him from Merv and his hired goons, Maurice and Skunk.
 It turns out Merv is just using Skunk and Maurice as part of a plan to get Neal to write one final book and get rich off it, and uses his daughter as a hostage by threatening to imprison Skunk and Maurice if they do not comply.
 Wheeze, Andre and Sheldon get all of the Trip Zoome fans in town to gather together to rescue Melissa and Neal and they attack when Melissa manages to signal them.

 The fans attack Merv, Maurice and Skunk and they try to run but are stopped by more fans.
 Merv sneaks out with Neal while Skunk and Maurice go after Melissa who escapes.
 Melissa defeats them and ties them up.
 Merv nearly gets away, but Sheldon, who had been trying to find where everyone went, spots him and alerts everyone else, causing both Neal and Merv to be violently sprayed with water and juice.
 Neal is rescued, but Merv tries to get away.

 As he runs, pursued by his tormentors, Maurice and Skunk, still tied up, come out and see this and, regretting what they've done, use the floss they're bound in to trip Merv, knocking him down and causing him to land face-first into a pile of trash.
-The police show up and arrest Maurice, Merv and Skunk while Neal thanks his fans.
+The police show up and arrest Merv, Maurice and Skunk while Neal thanks his fans.
 Wheeze gives his phone number to Melissa before she and her father leave on their long-overdue vacation.